2623574740/ffmpegW/README-EN.md

 ### Usage
+Sure, here's the translation:

+> Prerequisites
+> - Windows platform
+> - Git environment installed on the local machine (all command operations are performed in Git Bash)

 - Download the entire project and unzip the project archive to a custom directory.
 - Configure the environment variables.